Click here to view our Disclaimer.

 Our Low Income Housing Tax Credit compliance courses are continually updated to reflect the most current requirements.
 We offer courses suitable for agents and owners as well as courses for both new and experienced on-site staff.
 Select a course to find out the available formats and to read the course description.
 For a complete list of courses, download our Signature Course Catalog.

-Tax Credit Occupancy: Back to Basics
+Tax Credit Occupancy: Back to Basics 4 hours in 2 2-hour webinars or 4 hours in person workshop

-Focus: Reviews six key requirements for managing an LIHTC property, plus qualifying applicants, maximum rents, annual recertification, and tips on maintaining compliance.
-Includes the rules for the next available unit, vacant units, and unit transfers as well as how fair housing rules about criminal background screening and VAWA impact LIHTC properties, and a preview of how HOTMA changes will affect the LIHTC program.
-Students will need a calculator.
-Mini-quizzes and case studies are included to reinforce the learning.
+Focus: Reviews six key requirements for managing an LIHTC property, plus qualifying applicants, annual recertification, and tips on maintaining compliance.
+Includes the rules for the next available unit, vacant units, and unit transfers as well as how fair housing rules about criminal background screening and VAWA impact LIHTC properties, Mini-quizzes and case studies are included to reinforce the learning.

-First Year Files and Compliance
+First-Year Files and Compliance

 Focus: “First Year Files” are invaluable and irreplaceable.
-They are the proof that the tax credits awarded to investors, who provided millions of dollars to the property’s development, acquisition or rehab, have been rightfully earned and justifiably taken.
+They are the proof that the tax credits awarded to investors, who provided millions of dollars to the property’s development, acquisition, or rehab, have been rightfully earned and justifiably taken.
 What are the First Year Files?
 What must they contain?
 Where should they be kept?
 How long should they be retained?
 And why are they so important?
 Come to this session and find out.

 Focus: Master the special unit rules of the tax credit program: The Available Unit rule, The Vacant Unit rule, The Unit Transfer rule and the Manager Unit rules.
 A straightforward, practical discussion of the rules that make the tax credit program challenging – especially on mixed income properties - with lots of examples and the opportunity to practice applying these rules in real-life situations.